thrix/baseruntime-package-lists/README.md

 rsync the contents to the fedorapeople repository.

 There is a helper utility in the root of the git repository called `dl_pkgs.sh`.
-This utility must be called with one argument: a path to a file containing one package NVR or Koji build-id per line.
+This utility must be called with one or two arguments.
+First, a path to a file containing one package NVR or Koji build-id per line.
 If it is an NVR, the package must be an official build in Koji.
 For a build-id, a scratch-build may work (but is untested).
+The second argument should be <release> .
 This tool should be used to prep the override repository whenever a content change is made to the module metadata, to keep the lists up-to-date.

 Once completed, running `./repo/rsync-push.sh [<release>]` will update the fedorapeople repository.